matboivin/21sh/doc/process.md

 ### Tree traversal / Visitor pattern

-Pre-order (NLR) seems the most appropriate search.
+Pre-order (NLR) seems the most appropriate search but I didn't apply it.

 Go down one level to the recursive argument N. If N exists (is non-empty) execute the following three operations in this order: